sebtedesco/donationForm/README.md

 # moqui-donation-form

-TD: Include steps to create Moqui app and clone this into component dir.

 1. Open Terminal and create folder donation-form wherever you want the form to live on your computer
 2. git clone https://github.com/moqui/moqui-framework.git
 3. cd into moqui-framework dir